magento/architecture/design-documents/testing/integration/data-fixtures.md

     }
 }
 ```
+**Class based fixtures**

-With the examples above, one can notice that there is absolutely no need for fixtures file anymore.
-Instead, we can simply use the fixture class in the data fixture annotation as following:
+In the examples above, one can notice that there is absolutely no need for fixtures file anymore.
+Instead, we can simply and directly use fixture classes in the data fixture annotation as following:

 ```php
 class QuoteTest extends \PHPUnit\Framework\TestCase